hydralang/humboldt-doc/source/glossary.rst

    conduit URI
        A URI identifying one end of a conduit.

+   debouncing
+       A technique of delaying the processing of an event in order to batch multiple of those events together.
+The name originally comes from electronic hardware, where a single push of a button could result in several electronic signals due to physical "bouncing" of the switch during activation; debouncing eliminates the duplicate signals.

    discovery
        A process whereby information about a peer is obtained, enabling connection to that peer.